TeamDDK/MoMaps/README.md

 **Required Must-have Stories**

+- [x] User is able to log in
+- [x] User stays logged in after exiting app
-- [x] Login/ sign up for user
+- [x] User is able to sign up as a new user
-- [x] Implement a tab bar with 4 categories: search for new location, user's favorite sites, user's plan to visit sites and save new location
+- [x] create a tab bar with 4 categories: search for new location, user's favorite sites, user's plan to visit sites and save new location
-- []Ask for permission for user’s location to automate gps tracking
+- [ ] Ask for permission for user’s location to automate gps tracking
-- []Provide a general map according to the user’s location on home page
+- [ ] Provide a general map according to the user’s location on home page
-- [x] Implement a tab bar with 4 categories: search for new location, user's favorite sites, user's plan to visit sites and save new location.
-- []Implement a search bar for any address
+- [ ] Implement a search bar on home page for any address
-- []Implement a “go” button to navigate
+- [ ] Implement a “go” button to navigate on home screen
+- [ ] when user taps "go" button, navigation to location starts
-- []highlight the best possible route to your location
+- [ ] highlight the route to selected location
+- [ ] drop pin for location currently at, which updates as user moves
+- [ ] drop pin for location for navigation

 **Optional Nice-to-have Stories**

-* Real time traffic conditions
+- [ ]  Real time traffic conditions
-* Should show surrounding well known locations in map
+- [ ] Should show surrounding well known locations in map
-* Be able to manipulate map with gestures
+- [ ] Be able to manipulate map with gestures
-* Dark mode/ light mode
+- [ ]  Dark mode/ light mode

 ### 2. Screen Archetypes